Learning How to Dynamically Route Autonomous Vehicles on Shared Roads: Vehicle flow dynamics: modeling roads

+where $\Gamma^{-1}(o)$ denotes the set of cells going into intersection $o$. \eqref{eq:dens_update} updates the human-driven and autonomous vehicle densities of each cell at the next time step.
+To update the fraction of vehicles in the outgoing cells on each path,

-\textbf{Accidents.} In order to evaluate the performance of the developed RL policy in reacting to disturbances, we consider stochastic accidents occuring in the network.
-We model traffic accidents as stochastic events, each of which causes one lane to be closed.
-We let accidents occur in any cell at any time with equal probability.
-Each accident is cleared out after some number of time steps, which is drawn from a Poisson distribution.
-If $\bar{\numlanes}_{\pathidx,\cellidx}$ lanes of cell $\cellidx$ of path $\pathidx$ are closed due to accidents, then the jam density and the critical density for the cell reduce to $(\numlanes_{\pathidx,\cellidx} - \bar{\numlanes}_{\pathidx,\cellidx}) / \numlanes_{\pathidx,\cellidx}$ of their original values.
-Hence, accidents introduce time-dependency to critical density and jam density variables.
+\textbf{Accidents.} To evaluate the performance of the developed RL policy in reacting to disturbances, we consider stochastic accidents occuring in the network, each of which causes one lane to be closed.
+We let accidents occur in any cell at any time with equal probability as long as the jam density does not decrease below the current density of the cell.
+Each accident is cleared out after some number of time steps, drawn from a Poisson distribution.
+If $\bar{\numlanes}_{\cellidx}$ lanes of cell $\cellidx$ are closed due to accidents, then the jam density and the critical density for the cell reduce to $(\numlanes_{\cellidx} - \bar{\numlanes}_{\cellidx}) / \numlanes_{\cellidx}$ of their original values.
+Thus, accidents introduce time-dependency to these variables.